 Where To Stay (Changi Village)

 Although there are buses that run to and from Changi Village (and taxis of course), if you have the time I recommend including the ‘Changi Village Experience’ in your visit to Singapore and actually stay in the village.
-I’ll be writing more about Changi Village in the near future, but for now I can recommend two local Changi Village hotels.
-For ultra-convenience, The Village Hotel Changi is directly across the street from The Changi Point Ferry Terminal.
+I can recommend two local Changi Village hotels which I personally have stayed at.
+For ultra-convenience, the Village Hotel Changi is directly across the street from The Changi Point Ferry Terminal.
 It’s family friendly as well as group tour friendly.
 If you prefer a quieter hotel, I highly recommend the Raintr33 Hotel which is just a 10-15 minute picturesque walk from the Changi Point Ferry Terminal.
 For the hearty adventurers, camping is allowed on Pulau Ubin.
 Just bring your tent and register at the local Pulau Ubin Police Station upon arrival.

 Bring Cash: There are no ATMs on Pulau Ubin, but there is an ATM kioske in the center of the Changi Village Hawkers Centre